How to Treat Cat Abscesses at Home

 Most cat wounds take around 10–14 days to completely heal, but healing time may be faster in young or healthy cats—as quickly as 5–7 days.

 As mentioned, some cat abscesses resolve on their own.
 Healing time is largely dependent on how deep or severe the wound is, the type of bacteria, the health of the cat (FeLV or FIV+), and the environment in which they can heal (clean and low-stress vs. outdoor and humid or cold).

 When to Seek a Vet’s Assistance for a Cat Abscess

-Anytime you are in doubt take the cat to a vet for a consultation.
-The vet will then either keep your cat and take care of the abscess or send you home with a list of instructions.
-I am by no means a vet, vet tech or vet assistant.
+Anytime you are in doubt, take the cat to a vet for a consultation.
+The vet will then either keep your cat and take care of the abscess (lance and drain) or send you home with a list of instructions.
+I am by no means a vet, vet tech, or vet assistant.
 This is information I have learned over the years and from my own vet.
-You should always seem veterinary attention if:
+You should always seek veterinary attention if: